 1912, 1 Rockingham Road, Hamilton Hill, aka 2 Cockburn Road

 Built by Gus Liebe.

 The Newmarket Hotel in Hamilton Hill took its name from Newmarket, Suffolk, which was the centre of British horse-racing.
 The hotel was the headquarters for the Fremantle racing fraternity in the early 1900s.

-The former hotel building is currently undergoing a transformation to make it suitable for use as the Swan Ballet School.
+The former hotel building has recently undergone a transformation to make it suitable for use as the Swan Ballet School.

 Newmarket Hotel was the second hotel built in the area and it is the only one to continue operating under the original licence.
 From the early days until the 1960s there was a drinking trough for horses on the western side of the hotel, on the eastern side of Cockburn Road.
 In early times market gardeners from South Coogee and Spearwood and stockmen from Robbs Jetty and the Anchorage frequented the hotel.
 They would stop and water their horses and refresh themselves.
 Racehorse owners and trainers were among the many customers of the Newmarket.
 The hotel was a starting place for many bicycle races which were popular before the advent of the motor car.